A SURVEY OF OPTIONS AND STRATEGIES

 “Just in case” and “Just in Time” (JIT), indicate two different approaches to what “triggers” you to recharge your camera batteries.
 Should you recharge them immediately after a shoot (so that they are ready to go), or should you leave them in their post-shoot state, and recharge them just prior to the next shoot?
 There is no universally correct answer, because it will depend on your usage style, workload demands, and also your ability to know in advance when the next shoot will be, or even to exercise your own discretion about when shoots will occur.
 Keep in mind that, when a Li-ion battery has gone flat during a shoot, there is no problem leaving it in that state for some days, or even weeks (just let it have some “down time”).
 A Li-ion battery is very different from a lead-acid car battery, which should not be left in a discharged state.
 However, as to the long term affects on battery life, it is probably more beneficial to, where possible, let the immanence of usage be the trigger for recharging (just in time), rather than letting the conclusion of usage be the trigger for recharging (just in case).
 This is because, with charging directly after the shoot, if you wait some time before the next shoot, the battery has been left longer in a fully charged state (not optimal for battery longevity), and you are likely to give the batteries a top-up charge before the next shoot anyway.
 This results in more charging than is absolutely necessary.

-Battery cases are useful in order to protect against accidental shorting of the power terminals, and also, give a convenient means of distinguishing between charged and discharged batteries.
+Battery cases are useful in order to protect against accidental shorting of the power terminals, and give a convenient means of distinguishing between charged and discharged batteries.
+Also, in accordance with IATA regulations, pouches or cases are necessary if spare batteries are to be carried (in carry-on baggage only) while traveling by air-transport.
 New NP-W126S batteries, when purchased as an accessory, are supplied with a plastic soft pouch.

 However, if you would like a hard case, those designed to fit the Nikon EN-EL9 battery, are suitable (although slightly longer than necessary).
 You can cut some dense (non-conductive) foam plastic to fill the extra length, and stop the battery from rattling in the case.
 The internal dimensions of any suitable battery case, need to be at least 47.5 x 36.5 x 16 mm.